-HOW ARE VOTES COUNTED?
+18. HOW ARE VOTES COUNTED?

-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and with respect to all other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Abstentions and broker non-votes will be treated as shares present for the purpose of determining the presence of a quorum for the transaction of business at the Annual Meeting.
-Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes for each proposal.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal No. 1 to elect directors, votes "For," "Withhold" and broker non-votes; and with respect to all other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for each Proposal Nos.
+2, 3, 4, and 5, and will have the same effect as "Against" votes for each such proposal.
+Broker non-votes for Proposal Nos.
+1, 2, 3, and 4 have no effect and will not be counted towards the vote total for any such proposal.
+Proposal No. 5 is considered to be a "routine" matter under NYSE rules.
+Accordingly, if you hold your shares in a "street name" and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on Proposal No. 5.